-7 See Appendix 4 for the list of consultees.
+&lt;sup>7 See Appendix 4 for the list of consultees.

-8 A number of government departments and statutory agencies are responsible for aspects of the NAP and are sometimes referred to as 'implementers', 'implementing bodies' or 'responsible actors' in this report trafficked and exploited women and the challenges facing women who have arrived from fragile and conflict-affected situations.
-With NGOs in Northern Ireland the uptake of NAP opportunities and the impact of the NAP and the Reconciliation Fund on women were explored.
+&lt;sup>8 A number of government departments and statutory agencies are responsible for aspects of the NAP and are sometimes referred to as 'implementers', 'implementing bodies' or 'responsible actors' in this report.

-9 Civil society members comprise of civil society organisations, academics and independents.
+&lt;sup>9 Civil society members comprise of civil society organisations, academics and independents.